8 Best Things to Do in Berat, Albania

 The church of St. Spiridon was built between the 18th and 19th centuries and is situated in the center of the Gorica quarter.
 The church is open daily from 8 AM to 10 AM and from 4 PM to 6 PM.
 You can reach the church via a cobbled path, but it is worth a visit.

-The church of St. Michael’s is another great attraction in Berat, which can be reached by a steep walk of about 20-30 minutes.
+The church of St. Michael’s is another great attraction, which can be reached by a steep walk of about 20-30 minutes.
 It is usually open from 9 AM to 1 PM, and only a donation is required for entry.

 You can also visit the Saint Demetrius Orthodox Cathedral and the Church of the Holy Trinity.